umanganiello/romecitybot/README.md

 # romecitybot
-Serverless OpenWhisk backend for a Telegram bot interacting with Rome public transport APIs
+Serverless OpenWhisk backend for a Telegram bot interacting with Rome public transport APIs using IBM Cloud technologies.

 ## Authors